- SAP has been forced to move HANA into the background of its marketing focus for various reasons.

 SAP Pays Forrester to Make a New Database Category

-SAP paid good money to try to make mixed OLTP and OLAP from one database “a thing” going so far as to pay Forrester to create a new faux database category called the “transanalytical database.”
+SAP paid good money to try to make mixed OLTP and OLAP from one database “a thing,” going so far as to pay Forrester to create a new faux database category called the “transanalytical database.”

-And surprise surprise, HANA was declared a leader in this new database category!
+And surprise, surprise, HANA was declared a leader in this new database category!
 We covered this in the article What is a Transanlytical Database?
 (It is a new database category, specifically for those that don’t know much about databases.)

 This is something that Bill McDermott crowed about on the Q4 2017 earnings call but failed to point out that SAP had paid Forrester for this study.

-One wonders how much in market cap was added because of this report, and how much that added to how many stock options that were exercised by the top executives at SAP.
+One wonders how much in market cap was added because of this report and how much that added to how many stock options were exercised by the top executives at SAP.
 Even if it were a tiny number of percentage points, it would still make whatever SAP paid Forrester an absolute steal.

 The Trend Away from HANA

 Databases have become increasingly diversified since HANA was first introduced.
 Because of IaaS like AWS and Azure, it is now increasingly easy to spin up multiple database types and test them.
 Moreover, the most significant trend is not patent software databases but open source databases.
-Also, since HANA’s initial introduction, the trend towards open source database has only grown.
+Also, since HANA’s initial introduction, the trend towards open source databases has only grown.
 This is offering more different database types than ever before.

 There is even now a database focused on something called horizontal scalability and disaster recovery called CockroachDB.
 There is more opportunity than ever before to access specialized databases with different characteristics.
 And due to IaaS providers, these databases are far more straightforward to provision and test than in the past.
-Open source databases can be spun up and tested and distributed like never before.
+Open source databases can be spun up and tested, and distributed like never before.
 Yet, the presentation by SAP to customers that there are only two database processing types (analytics and transactions) that they need to worry about and that HANA covers the bases.
 SAP could not have picked a more incongruous messaging and strategy around databases if they set out to do so from the beginning of HANA’s development.

 The best transaction processing database is a row-oriented database.
 The best analytic database is a database like Redis or Exadata.
 If one tries to get both out of a single database, compromises quickly ensue, and maintenance costs go up.